hzqst/MetaHookSv/docs/Renderer.md

 The maximum size of texture is extended to 4096 x 4096 if using new texture loader.

-This is enabled by default and may lead to some inconsistencies to the visual presentation of the textures that compared with the vanilla engine.
+This is enabled by default and may produce inconsistencies of texture's visual presentation between the new and legacy texture loader.

 You can add `-use_legacy_texloader` to the launch parameter to disable the new texture loader.